maticnetwork/whitepaper/README.md

   There are two ways we can solve this:

   - "Withdraw only" mode: Matic can go in withdraw only mode after certain time with no checkpoints (~ around 2 days).
-All users must start exit process by proving tokens from last known checkpoints.
+All users must start exit process(ref #13) by proving tokens from last known checkpoints.
 Problem with this approach would be "loss of valid transactions from last checkpoints"

   - Start ceremony to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)